Cornell-MAE-UG/fa25-portfolio-ans242/_projects/magnus_drone.md

 The preliminary sizing was done mainly via a custom MATLAB script and a software called eCalc, and iterative improvements were made following test results.
 Working closely with the team, I also completed the landing gear design and fabrication, and custom manufactured pieces using a mill and lathe.
 These efforts helped the quadcopter achieve stable flight with a payload of 4 kilograms.

-I continue to work with the team during this academic year, with plans to conduct full-system test flights in the near future.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/maggiefly.png" width="70%">